To clean up metadata

 If you demoted an last Domain controller in a tree domain, and selected the “force the demotion of the domain controller”.

-• Verify that all servers for the domain have been demoted.
+- Verify that all servers for the domain have been demoted.

-• At the command prompt, type: ntdsutil.
+- At the command prompt, type: ntdsutil.

-• Type: metadata cleanup, and then press ENTER.
+, and then press ENTER. - Type:

-• Type: connect to server servername (where servername is the name of the domain controller holding the Domain Naming Master FSMO Role), and then press ENTER.
+(where servername is the name of the domain controller holding the Domain Naming Master FSMO Role), and then press ENTER.
 You should receive confirmation that the connection is successfully established.
-If an error occurs, verify that the domain controller being used in the connection is available and that the credentials you supplied have administrative permissions on the server.
+If an error occurs, verify that the domain controller being used in the connection is available and that the credentials you supplied have administrative permissions on the server. - Type:

-• Type: select operation target, and then press ENTER.
+, and then press ENTER. - Type:

-• Type: remove selected domain, and then press ENTER.
+, and then press ENTER.
 You should receive confirmation that the removal was successful.
-If an error occurs, please refer to the Microsoft Knowledge Base for articles on specific error messages.
+If an error occurs, please refer to the Microsoft Knowledge Base for articles on specific error messages. - Type: quit at each menu to quit the NTDSUTIL tool.
+You should receive confirmation that the connection disconnected successfully.

 Work with Active Directory Snapshots